Judge orders evaluation of Dylann Roof before sentencing

 COLUMBIA, S.C.
-(AP) — A judge has ordered another competency exam for Charleston church shooter Dylann Roof, who faces the death penalty for killing nine black parishioners last year.
+(AP) — A judge ordered another competency exam for Charleston church shooter Dylann Roof, who faces the death penalty for killing nine black parishioners last year.

-Federal Judge Richard Gergel ordered another evaluation of Roof “in an abundance of caution.”
-But the judge said Thursday that he finds no reason to delay or cancel the trial’s sentencing phase, set to begin Tuesday.
-Roof, who is white, intends to represent himself.
+Federal Judge Richard Gergel said Thursday he ordered a psychiatric evaluation of Roof “in an abundance of caution” after Roof’s standby counsel filed a sealed motion again questioning his mental ability to stand trial.

+The judge said he finds no reason to delay or cancel the trial’s sentencing phase, set to begin Tuesday.
+Roof, who is white, intends to represent himself — though Gergel has warned him repeatedly that’s a bad idea.

 A jury found Roof guilty Dec.
-15 on 33 counts, including hate crimes and obstruction of religion.
+15 on all 33 counts, including hate crimes and obstruction of religion.

-Gergel’s order says Roof will be evaluated over the weekend at the Charleston County jail.

 Most Read Stories